CDCgov/cfa-subgroup-imputer/docs/index.md

   - The `impute_action` can additionally be `"impute"` specifying that this value should be disaggregated.
   - A `MeasurementType` is specified, tracking whether this is a rate-like or count-like quantity.
 This is discussed more [below](#imputable-values).

+🚧 Add examples of when to copy, ignore, or impute.

 #### Imputable values

 Values which can be imputed are one of two types.